michellem8/cse15l-lab-reports/lab-report-3-week-6.md

 3) check if you have a config file by typing ```open config```
 4) if there is an error saying the file does not exist, in your terminal type ``` touch config```.
 This will create a new config file
 5) once your config file is created type ```open config``` again.
 This should open your config file in a text editor.
-6) In the editor copy and paste (feel free to rename the host - first liine that says "Host" - to whatever you would like) and save the file!
+6) In the editor copy and paste (feel free to rename the host - first line that says "Host" - to whatever you would like) and save the file!
 ```
 Host ieng6
     HostName ieng6.ucsd.edu